Thailand eyes Phuket-Cebu direct flights — envoy

 The government of Thailand is considering the idea of having direct flights from Phuket to Cebu to boost the two countries’ economies, a Thai official said Thursday.

-Thailand Ambassador to the Philippines Tull Traisorat said he intended to push for the planned direct Phuket-Cebu flights within this year.
+Thailand Ambassador to the Philippines Tull Traisorat, who was the Rotary Club of Manila’s guest of honor and speaker during its meeting at the Manila Polo Club in Makati last Thursday, 18 January 2024, said he intended to push for the planned direct Phuket-Cebu flights within this year.

-“I would love to have it happen as soon as possible, particularly within this year,” Traisorat told reporters in a chance interview at the 24th weekly membership meeting of the Rotary Club of Manila at Manila Polo Club in Makati City.
+“I would love to have it happen as soon as possible, particularly within this year,” Traisorat told reporters in an interview at the sidelines of the RC Manila meeting.

 “I talked to all airlines and relevant government agencies as well.
 It’s good.
 They are considering it,” he added.